الإنتربول يلقي القبض على المصري أمير الهلالي وينهي "مسلسل" هروبه

 Join the Circle of Prayer This Month

 Once believed to be the westernmost part of the world, the name Morocco is derived from the Arabic Al Maghrib, meaning “far west” or “where the sun sets.”
-Occupying the northwest corner of Africa, the nation was originally inhabited by Berbers, who were then conquered by Muslim Arabs after 684 AD.
+Occupying the northwest corner of Africa, the nation was originally inhabited by Berbers, who were conquered by Muslim Arabs after 684 AD.
 In the 17th century, Morocco was colonized by France and Spain, and in 1912, the nation was split into French and Spanish protectorates.
 Morocco became independent in 1956 and established a constitutional monarchy in 1972.
-The king is both the head of state and religion and has declared all those born in Morocco to be Sunni Muslim.
+The king is both the head of state and religion and has declared all those born in Morocco to be Sunni Muslims.

 The state religion is Sunni Islam, and ninety-nine percent of the population is Muslim.
 Unlike in many other Muslim nations, Christians and Jews are tolerated, though some freedoms have deteriorated in recent years.
 Despite this tolerance, Christians are monitored by authorities, and some have been imprisoned.
 Dozens of Christian workers were expelled in 2010.
 The majority of Moroccans have a strong prejudice against Christians and are resistant to the Gospel, and the media helps fuel these attitudes.
 In an effort to avoid the religious violence and conflict occurring between Muslims and Christians in other African nations, the Moroccan people and government try to keep all Christian activity secret.
 The government is opposed to an indigenous Moroccan Church, but one is emerging nonetheless, and an estimated 2,000 Moroccan believers meet in small house churches.
 Unity of the church is difficult with believers scattered around the nation, sometimes isolated from other believers.